AnitaOwen/cookie-shop/README.md

 Welcome to the Cookie Shop Application, a simple yet powerful tool for managing and enjoying your favorite cookies.
 This application provides essential features for running a cookie shop, allowing users to create, view, update, and delete items in the cart, along with other helpful functions.

+## Getting Started

+To get started with the Cookie Shop Application, you need to set up your development environment, install the necessary dependencies, and configure your data storage.

+1. Clone the repository to your local machine.
+2. Install the required dependencies using `npm install nanoid@3`.
+3. Configure your data storage settings for proper data management.

 ## Features

 ### Create